-Running a shell inside a jail has limited use.
-You are more likely to need to run a specific service inside the jail.
-To run a service inside a jail, you need make sure all the files needed by that service are inside the jail.
-The format of a command to start a service in a chroot jail is
+Running a shell inside a jail has limited usefulness.
+Instead you are more likely to need to run a specific service inside the jail.
+To run a service inside a jail, you must make sure all files needed by that service are inside the jail.
+The format of a command to start a service in a chroot jail is where jailpath is the pathname of the jail directory, user is the username that runs the daemon, and daemonname is the path (inside the jail) of the daemon that provides the service.

-'''

 /usr/sbin/chroot jailpath /bin/su user daemonname &

-'''